whiteribbonalliance/dashboard-api/README.md

 must manually add this to `Repository secrets` with the campaign code and reference it in `.github/workflows/prod-deploy-google-app-engine.yaml` and `app.yaml`.

-Optionally inside `app.yaml` change `service` to your service name on App Engine.
+Inside `app.yaml` change `service` to your service name on App Engine.

 For deployment, it is also required to add the following environment variables to `Repository secrets`: